julianoarlo/Titanic-Data-Analysis/README.md

 # Titanic-Data-Analysis
-In this project we will be anlyzing data associated with the tragic event of the sinking Titanic.
+In this project, we will be analyzing data associated with the tragic event of the sinking Titanic.
-In particular, we will be interesting in finding trends among the passengers who survived and how they different from the passengers who did not survive.
+In particular, we will find trends among the passengers who survived and how they differ from those who did not survive.